The Cost of Repairing vs. Selling Your Mobile Home As-Is in Alabama. Introduction

 Repairing a mobile home in Alabama can cost thousands, take months, and still leave you short of your expected resale value.
 For most sellers — especially with older homes — selling as-is for cash is the most practical and financially smart option.

-Light gray mobile home with black roof, surrounded by trees and green lawn.
+A light gray mobile home with black shutters, white door and porch, and green lawn.